 The hail stops and we paddle onward.
-I’m looking on my GPS to see how far we’re out from Neudingen.
+I’m looking at my GPS to see how far we’re out from Neudingen.
 In Neudingen, the Danube splits up.
 The left side is the Danube river and the right side the “Gewerbekanal” that passes next to the center of Neudingen.
 Both arms are dammed off.
-This means that we need to carry our boat over land around it and then put it back in.
+This means that we need to carry our boat over the land around it and then put it back in.
 And we have to take the left one.

 We go under a major bridge that indicates we’re getting close to Neudingen.
 Since this is crazy-organized Germany, we kind of expected signage to help us see where to get in and out.
 But there isn’t any.

 I’m navigating with my smartphone until we really have to get out.
 There’s another fisherman on the Neudingen side of the shore.
 He’s watching us as we struggle to get out of the boat, walk over the land to find a new spot to get back in, get all our shit on land, eat a cranberry granola bar, and get ready to paddle on.
 The dam was not something to meddle with as it was quite a steep drop.

 We continue paddling at 13:45, two hours after we started.

 I start to slowly realize that I’m living my dream.
 Kayaking on the Danube has been a wish of mine for a long, long time.
 Even though it’s hecking cold, it’s so beautiful.
 Swallows swarm over the water and we negotiate the right of way with several swans.
 A train from the Schwarzwaldbahn passes.